mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 }
 ```

-One thing I've found with Rust and Polars is that it appears the standard dataframe csv reader does not support a wildcard for the file names, and what you have to do is iterate over each file and stack the dataframes with a vector...which is a lot of work.
+One thing I've found with Rust and Polars is that it appears the standard dataframe csv reader does not support a wildcard for the file names, and what you have to do is iterate over each file and stack the dataframes with a vector and combine at the end...which is a lot of work.
 The lazy reader though does support wildcards in the file names, which makes reading the files in much cleaner.

 ---
 #### Results

 Below are the run times for Go+Duckdb and Rust+Polars.
 Suprisingly, Go+Duckdb was significantly faster than Rust+Polars.
-I'm not sure if there is some other optimization trick I can do in Polars to make it go faster considering I used the lazy frame, but the results are what they are:
+I'm not sure if there is some other optimization trick I can do in Polars to make it go faster considering I used the lazy frame, but the results are what they are.
+I'm pretty sure there is a dev out there that can look at my rust code and make it more performant.

 | Program | Total Time (Seconds) |
 | ------- | -------------------  |